suz-frontend10/suz-frontend10/README.md

 **I also create content.**

 It's another way for me to explore the things I'm interested in, express myself, and share pieces of my journey as I learn and grow.
+A little tech, a little chaos, and a lot of me.
+I make content around things I find interesting, things I’m learning, and the random thoughts that make me laugh basically, whatever feels worth sharing.
 ---

 ## 📊 GitHub Stats